altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 "AT::Yes.
 If you help me as well."
 'AT::Juan would run, let him...
 Ozmind could be a problem.'
-~Al-tok wondered were Uri was - he felt close, watching him~ ~So close he could taste it near the edges of his perception~ *Al-tok raised his hand as far as it would go*
+~Al-tok wondered were Uri was - he felt close, watching him.
+So close he could taste it near the edges of his perception~ *Al-tok raised his hand as far as it would go*
 "AT::If you wouldn't mind."
 *He gestured to his arms and neck*
 'AT::His eyes are so hopeful.'
-~Robert's seed was buried deep~
+~Robert's seed was buried deep.
-~Al-tok kept it at bay, until Robert drew closer~ "AT::I'll push you all though, I can make a window."
+Al-tok kept it at bay, until Robert drew closer~ "AT::I'll push you all though, I can make a window."
 'Uri would be fun to consume, save him for after Alice...'
-~Al-tok knew so many people~
+~Al-tok knew so many people.
-~Almost all brushed against him in their dreams~ ~Every one of them a delicacy~
+Almost all brushed against him in their dreams.
+Every one of them a delicacy.
-~Everyone of them eventually would be his~
+Everyone of them eventually would be his.
-~Even so, he wanted more~
+Even so, he wanted more~
 *Robert stepped forward*
 "RG::We would just step though?"
 *Al-tok shook his head*